Tom Penn: ESPN analyst

-In 2012, Penn was widely reported as being close to accepting a position as general manager of the Philadelphia 76ers.
-He instead re-signed with ESPN.
-From 2007 to 2010, he spent four seasons with the Portland Trail Blazers as the vice president of basketball operations and assistant general manager.
-Penn is an expert on the NBA salary cap and collective bargaining agreement.
-Penn worked with general manager Kevin Pritchard as they restored the Blazers from the "Jail Blazers" era.
-The Blazers won 54 games in 2008–09 and again reached 50 wins in 2009–10 in spite of injuries to key players.
-During the summer of 2009, Penn was offered the general manager job with the Minnesota Timberwolves, but he turned it down, deciding to stay with the Blazers after a promotion to vice president of basketball operations.
-Ten months later, Penn was fired after in what one writer called a "drive by" shooting.
-On June 24, 2010, the day of the NBA Draft, Kevin Pritchard was also fired by the Blazers.

-Penn worked with the Vancouver / Memphis Grizzlies as assistant general manager and legal counsel from 2000 to 2007.
-For five of those seasons in Memphis, he worked closely with Jerry West and Chuck Daly.
-The Grizzlies made the playoffs three straight seasons but never advanced passed the first round.
-In 1999, Penn worked as part of prospective NBA owner Michael Heisley's NBA acquisition team.
-Penn worked with Dick Versace and Heisley's team to help guide Heisley through the NBA acquisition process until Heisley ultimately purchased the Vancouver Grizzlies in May 2000.
-After one season in Vancouver, Heisley moved the team to Memphis.

 Sports Leadership Institute

-The Sports Leadership Institute is a company that organizes private leadership summits for global sports owners, pro sports executives, major college Ads, and professional athletes.
-Penn founded the company in 2011, and they organize the Global Sports Summit in Aspen, Global Sports Management Summit in Chicago and Collegiate Sports Summit in Santa Monica.
+The Sports Leadership Institute (SLI) is a company that organizes private leadership summits for global sports owners, pro sports executives, major college Athletic Directors, and professional athletes.
+Penn founded the company in 2011, and SLI organized the Global Sports Summit in Aspen, Global Sports Management Summit in Chicago, and Collegiate Sports Summit in Santa Monica.

-Agent and lawyer
+Agent and Lawyer

 Penn was a lawyer and a player agent.
 He worked mostly as a criminal defense attorney and acted in 20-plus cases including murder, armed robbery and other serious felony cases.
 He also was a basketball player agent and organized tours of Europe with free agent players.
 Upper Deck Company—the trading card company—was his sponsor for the tours and the team was called the "Upper Deck All-Stars".
 Fox Sports Chicago filmed a documentary movie about one of the tours called Over There.